kestra-io/docs/content/blogs/2023-08-05-iceberg-for-aws-users.md

     cron: "@hourly"
 ```

-If you stored your script in Git, your pipeline can be simplified as follows:
+Once you push [your script to Git](https://github.com/kestra-io/scripts/blob/main/etl/aws_iceberg_fruit.py), your pipeline can be simplified as follows:

 ```yaml
 id: ingestToDataLakeGit